weich97/CS5824_Team6/README.md

 You may need to read the code first, as this code requires that you prepared the data, created a directory to store the results, e.t.c

 # To generate the training data
 Just run using "python write_tfrecord.py".
-You can change the mesh size, but you should also change the network size and the convolution kernel size and the strides in the "Serial_PIGANs_PF_dataset.py"
+You can change the mesh size, but you should also change the network size and the convolution kernel size and the strides in the "Serial_PIGANs_PF_dataset.py".
+This file also has a normalization so that the train data can be normalized.

-If there is any question about running the code, please email weich@vt.edu

 # Some important notes
 The source code can be found at git@github.com:zengyang7/Parallel-PIGANs.git.
 The source code may be used but requires citing:

 [1] Zeng, Yang, Jinlong Wu, and Heng Xiao.
 "Physics-Informed Generative Adversarial Networks by Incorporating Conservation Laws."
 Bulletin of the American Physical Society 63 (2018).

+If there is any question about running the code, please email weich@vt.edu